 In terms of sensors, there is little difference.
 Ionic takes everything Charge 2 offers, and upgrades it with an SpO2 sensor.
 The heart-rate sensor has been upgraded too.
 Neither is really anything to write home about.

 The bigger difference is in the design and smartwatch features.
 Ionic comes with a water-resistant wrapping and will track your swim sessions, there is built-in GPS for tracking your runs, on-board storage for music, NFC payments and an app store.
 It also comes with a beautiful screen, which is right up there with the Apple Watch in terms of quality.

 Fitbit Charge 2

-You won’t be surprised that Ionic is rather pricey and typically retails for around $150 more than Charge 2.
+You won’t be surprised that Ionic is more expensive than Charge 2.
 So this needs to be taken into consideration when making a decision.

 If you are after basic 24/7 fitness tracking, either of these devices will do.
 They both cover the basics, and come with the same great, simple to use app and social features.

 If you are more serious about your running or are a swimmer, you will appreciate Ionic’s built-in GPS and waterproofing.
 If, on the other hand, you are after a smartwatch first, fitness tracker second – the Apple Watch is still the way to go.